photosunthesis/bebi-app-flutter/README.md

 - **Dependency Injection**: `get_it` + `injectable`
 - **UI**: `table_calendar`, `cached_network_image`

+### 📝 License

+This project is licensed under the MIT License with Commons Clause, Copyright © 2025 Sun Adriann Envidiado.
+See the [LICENSE](LICENSE) file for details.

 ---

 _This project is under active development.
 Core features are functional with new capabilities being added regularly._